FortinetCloudCSE/k8s-101-workshop/content/02K8soverview/2_Task1.md

 ### use azure shell as client

-before proceed, make sure you have already completed the deployment using terrafrom in azure shell. below all operation are performed on same **azure cloud shell** where you deploy your terraform script.
+before proceed, make sure you have already completed the deployment using terrafrom in azure shell. below all operation are performed on same **azure cloud shell** where you deployed your terraform script.

+assume you already deployed two VM with `terraform apply -var="username=$(whoami)" --auto-approve`

 ### generate ssh-key for master and worker node

+- clean knowhost
 ```bash
 rm -f /home/$(whoami)/.ssh/known_hosts